mittwald/harbor-operator/examples/README.md

       chart: harbor/harbor
       version: v1.3.1
       namespace: harbor-operator
-      valuesYaml: |
+      valuesYaml: | # the helm values the harbor instance is deployed with
         expose:
-            type: ingress
+          type: nodePort
           tls:
-              enabled: true
+            enabled: false
+            secretName: ""
+            notarySecretName: ""
+            commonName: ""
           ingress:
-              hosts:
-                core: core.harbor.domain
-            persistence:
-              enabled: true
-            harborAdminPassword: ""
       [...]
 ```

+The operator utilizes the [InstanceChartRepo](#InstanceChartRepos)-resource for these helm installations.

-Note: Specyfing an empty string for the `harborAdminPassword`-key in `spec.helmChart.valuesYaml` will trigger password generation by the harbor instance itself.
+Note: Specifying an empty string for the `harborAdminPassword`-key in `spec.helmChart.valuesYaml` will trigger
+ password generation by the Harbor instance itself.
-The admin password will then be saved under the key `HARBOR_ADMIN_PASSWORD` in a secret named `HELM_RELEASE_NAME`-`harbor-core`.
+The admin password will be saved under the key `HARBOR_ADMIN_PASSWORD` in a secret named `HELM_RELEASE_NAME
+`-`harbor-core`.

 [Harbor Garbage Collection](https://goharbor.io/docs/1.10/administration/garbage-collection/) can be configured via `spec.garbageCollection`.
 Valid values for `.scheduleType` are `Hourly`, `Daily`, `Weekly`, `Custom`, `Manual`, and `None` (each starting with